DarkEyes/MRReg/README.md

 Our goal is to find which partitions at which highest level that all individuals in the these partitions share the same linear model Y=f(X) where f is a linear function.

-The framework deploys minimum description length principle (MDL) to infer solutions.
+The framework deploys the Minimum Description Length principle (MDL) to infer solutions.

 Installation
 ------------